Jurickson Profar Player Props: Rockies vs. Nationals

-Jurickson Profar -- 1-for-4 in his last game -- will be in action for the Colorado Rockies against the Washington Nationals, with Josiah Gray on the hill, on April 6 at 4:10 PM ET.
+The Colorado Rockies and Jurickson Profar, who went 1-for-4 last time out, take on MacKenzie Gore and the Washington Nationals at Coors Field, Friday at 8:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Dodgers.
+In his previous game he had a one-hit showing (1-for-4) against the Nationals.

 Jurickson Profar Game Info & Props vs. the Nationals